Whole Grains Food List

 The bran, the grain’s outer skin and the most fibrous is rich in antioxidants and vitamins.

 The germ is the embryo of the grain, the second part of the three parts, and the part that sprouts into a new plant.
 It is rich in B vitamins, minerals, proteins, unsaturated fats, and antioxidants, making it an excellent source of nutrition.

 The endosperm is the third part of the whole grain.
 It makes the most of the grain but lacks the essential nutrients, unlike the germ and the bran.
 However, it is predominantly rich in carbs and proteins.

 Refined grains lack the bran and germ, which provide the most nutrients.
 That is not to say that they are bad grains, but they alter the nutritional content of the food.

 A few other grains that do not belong to the cereal grain family also make up for the wide selection of whole grains.

-The said grains that include buckwheat, quinoa, and amaranth are seeds derived from plants not categorized as cereal grains.
+These grains, which include buckwheat, quinoa, and amaranth, are seeds derived from plants not categorized as cereal grains.